Wireshark & tshark

 Extracts the

-request or response body content:file=<INPUT_FILE> # Filter HTTP requests.
+HTTPrequest or response body content:file=<INPUT_FILE> # Filter HTTP requests.
 FILTER="http.request.method" # Filter HTTP responses.
 FILTER="http.response.code" for p in $(tshark -nr $file -Y "$FILTER" -T fields -e http.file_data); do printf $p | xxd -r -p printf "\n" done;

 Zeek

-, is a network traffic
+Zeek, formerly Bro, is a network traffic

 analysis (and security monitoring) framework.
-The zeek
+The zeek command-line utility

-can be used to parse PCAP
+can be used to parse PCAP files and will produce

-several log
+several log files

-related to the network activity occurring in the PCAP
+related to the network activity occurring in the PCAP.

 # TSV formatted output files.